RISE Denver - From Rescue, to Economic Recovery

 Denver is preparing to invest more than $700 million into our city’s recovery over the next decade.
 Our plan will leverage federal, state, and local stimulus dollars to build back Denver’s economy in a way that is equitable, sustainable, and supports the communities most impacted by the COVID-19 pandemic – like our construction, restaurant, hospitality, and tourism workforce.

-Denver has already been allocated $308 million from the American Rescue Plan and plans to ask residents to approve a $400 million bond package on the November 2021 ballot.
+Denver was allocated $308 million from the American Rescue Plan and $260 million for the voter-approved 2021 RISE Denver GO Bond.